binarymax/heimdall/README.md

 		ADD: {
 			description:"Adds a new Todo Item to a List", body:{
-				description:edm.string("The textual description of the item",true),
+				description:datatypes.string("The textual description of the item",true),
-				donedate:edm.datetime("The date/time when the item was marked as done, null otherwise"), createdate:edm.datetime("The date the item was entered into the system") },
+				donedate:datatypes.datetime("The date/time when the item was marked as done, null otherwise"), createdate:datatypes.datetime("The date the item was entered into the system") },
 			fields:{
-				id:edm.int64("The ID of the newly added item"), description:edm.string("The textual description of the item"),
+				id:datatypes.int64("The ID of the newly added item"), description:datatypes.string("The textual description of the item"),
-				donedate:edm.datetime("The date/time when the item was marked as done, null otherwise"), createdate:edm.datetime("The date the item was entered into the system") },
+				donedate:datatypes.datetime("The date/time when the item was marked as done, null otherwise"), createdate:datatypes.datetime("The date the item was entered into the system") },
 			command:controller.Add
 		},